-The following CDBG projects were funded during the FY18 program year.
-The Consolidated Annual Performance Evaluation Report (CAPER) will outline the status of these activities that will be submitted to HUD in September 2019.
+The following CDBG projects were funded during the FY20 program year.
+The Consolidated Annual Performance Evaluation Report (CAPER) will outline the status of these activities that will be submitted to HUD in September 2021.

-- Homeless Needs: Two (2) motel vouchers were issued for 30-day stays.
-The Homeless Shelter received CDBG funding for operations and maintenance cost that has serviced 250 homeless men during 2018, with 90% securing employment. - Housing Needs: Two (2) single family homes were renovated, and (4) Emergency Home Repairs were completed on owner-occupied homes.
-Homeownership Assistance was provided to 5 first-time homebuyers who purchased affordable housing in the City of Dover.
+- Homeless Needs: The Homeless Shelter received CDBG funding for operations and maintenance cost that has serviced 247 homeless men during 2020.
+The women's shelter received CDBG funding for utility and maintenance cost and serviced 7 women during the program year. - Housing Needs: One (1) single family homes was renovated, and (8) Emergency Home Repairs were completed on owner-occupied homes.
+Homeownership Assistance was provided to 10 first-time homebuyers who purchased affordable housing in the City of Dover.